subsetpark/gitp/README.md

 ### Committing hunks

-- `ctrl-alt-c` : **commit staged hunks**.
+- `ctrl-alt-c` : **commit staged changes**.
 The user is prompted for a commit message and all staged hunks are committed.

 [^1]: Hunks are discrete areas of changed text in a diff file.
 They are represented as one or more changed lines, surrounded by a little bit of context, and headed by a metadata line that starts with '@@'.